Schan History, Family Crest & Coats of Arms

 Early History of the Schan family

 This web page shows only a small excerpt of our Schan research.
-Another 48 words (3 lines of text) covering the year 1522 is included under the topic Early Schan History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1522, 1551 and 1672 are included under the topic Early Schan History in all our PDF Extended History products and printed products wherever possible.

 Schan Spelling Variations